Minko82/xlerobot/README.md

 ---
 ## 4. Arm Setup
-We’ll identify each arm and make sure their ports are stable for calibration.
+We’ll first identify each arm and make sure their ports are stable for calibration.

 Steps differ slightly on macOS and Linux.
 For Windows, you will have to install WSL and run Ubuntu on the top of your Windows system.
 Please see the below Windows instructions.
 Then you should follow the Linux instructions and setup the arms.

 <details>
 <summary><b> Windows Instructions</b></summary>